scrotty/CSM/README.md

     secondaryId: "SYR/2/4"
 }
 ```
-Either (and many other possibilties) are perfectly valid options for how to identify your component(s) in CSM.
+Either (and many other possibilities) are perfectly valid options for how to identify your component(s) in CSM.
 Although notice that the component name of MADM (as a MajorComponentType) is included in both examples.
 The extra id fields can be used however you wish, but the main identification field, componentName, needs to be standard.

 While the lack of strict direction in component identification gives you a lot of flexibility it will also force a lot of special coordination on the system(s) that will ultimately parse and process those messages.
 But in the end it was decided that having a basic but flexible CSM format would allow teams to better express whatever was needed for any situation.